-The award encourages medical residents to continue their investigative research in internal medicine.
-Each year, senior medical residents submit research abstracts, and finalists are chosen to present their work during medical grand rounds.
+This award encourages medical residents to continue their investigative research in internal medicine.
+Each year, senior medical residents submit research abstracts, and finalists are chosen to present their work during Medicine Grand Rounds.

 The WDOM congratulates its faculty who received teaching awards at the Weill Cornell Medicine Class of 2022 commencement ceremony held on May 19, 2022.

 Dr. Rachel Niec and Dr. Melanie H. Smith have each received an Emerging-Generation Award (2022) from the American Society of Clinical Investigation (ASCI).

 The program is part of an effort by diversity and health equity leaders at Weill Cornell Medicine to increase vaccination rates in the Black and Hispanic communities.

 First held in 2012, the event showcases quality and safety projects from all departments across the Weill Cornell uptown, Lower Manhattan, Queens, and Brooklyn Methodist locations.